hippie68/ftpdump/README.md

 - Downloading different SELF files in parallel can corrupt SELF decryption, effectively making downloading in parallel a no-go.
 - Cancelling the download of huge files (which the script employs to speed things up) won't stop the server from sending the rest of the file.
 The result is reduced network throughput (plus in extreme cases a PS4 performance decrease).
 Currently this can be worked around if the FTP server supports the custom command KILL (which the script will then call).
 - When decryption is enabled, servers still report the encrypted file size, which can corrupt resuming.
+- Files larger than 4 GiB may not resume properly.

 The updated FTP payload at https://github.com/hippie68/ps4-ftp fixes those issues.
 Using it is strongly recommended to avoid the network throughput bug and to use option --resume without issues.